 From making a room appear larger or brighter to adding a unique focal point, commercial mirrors serve a variety of purposes in design.

 Like any glass product, mirrors should be handled with care.
-Carelessness in how you move, install, or maintain a commercial mirror greatly increases the risk for damaging or breaking the piece -- or even worse, causing an injury.
+Carelessness in how you move, install, or maintain a commercial mirror greatly increases the risk of damaging or breaking the piece -- or even worse, causing an injury.

 Protecting mirror sheets -- as well as your staff and customers -- is about taking the proper precautions from the moment you receive them all the way through installation.

-Receiving & Storing Commercial Mirrors
+Mirror Installers: Receiving & Storing Commercial Mirrors

 After making its way from the manufacturer to your shop, the integrity of your mirror order is quite literally in your hands.
 Once your mirror delivery-- no matter how large -- arrives on-site, be sure to:

-- Inspect it for obvious breaks while still in its packaging -- you’ll save yourself the headache of cleaning up shards of broken mirror if your order was damaged during shipping.
+- Inspect it for obvious breaks while still in its packaging -- you’ll save yourself the headache of cleaning up shards of a broken mirror if your order was damaged during shipping.

 - If moisture is present on the mirror, wipe it off with a dry cloth to prevent staining or degradation of the silver backing.